 This chicken soup in the crockpot recipe is the best!
 If you’re looking for a healthy and easy slow cooker soup this one takes just 10 minutes to prepare and It tastes amazing!!
 One of our favorite ways to make homemade chicken noodle soup.

-What you need to make this easy chicken soup in the crockpot
+What you need to make this easy Crockpot chicken noodle soup ingredients

-- 3 large carrots (I used a few more because organic varieties tend to be a bit smaller)
+- 3 large carrots and celery stalks (I used a few more because organic varieties tend to be a bit smaller)

 - 1/2 yellow onion

 - or chicken broth

 - Egg noodles – bagged or this is how to make homemade egg noodles

 - They don’t take much time though so I add them at the end.
 Just submerge then into the liquid inside your pot and close the lid for 10-20 minutes.
 Timing depends on what type they are.
 Egg noodles are the fastest while whole wheat pasta would take the longest time to get tender.

 It’s one of our favorite easy slow cooker recipes because it just makes you feel good, even if you aren’t sick.
 With tender pieces of chicken and a warm broth with a few dinner rolls on the side, it’s the best meal I tell you.

 Literally this crockpot recipe is so easy to make.
 Here are the steps you take: